FabricMC/yarn/README.md

 WIP mapping guidelines are available [here](https://docs.google.com/document/d/15fHL-WgK0uMPAy-WJbQtxrfOVLJNlfasjsnt_wruOXA/edit).
 Feel free to contribute.

-In addition, keep in mind that in order to get your pull request accepted, you must [sign the Contributor License Agreement](http://www.clahub.com/agreements/FabricMC/pomf) first.

 ### Getting Started
 1. Fork and clone the repo
 2. Run `./gradlew pomf` (macOS and Linux) or `gradlew pomf` (Windows)